 - Secondary bacterial infections should be treated with antibiotics if significant.

-- The British Association of Sexual Health and HIV (BASSH) guidelines, developed for use in GUM clinics, suggest that those with scabies should be offered full STI screening, as there is anecdotal evidence that rates of other infections are similar to other attendees.
+- The British Association for Sexual Health and HIV (BASSH) guidelines, developed for use in GUM clinics, suggest that those with scabies should be offered full STI screening, as there is anecdotal evidence that rates of other infections are similar to other attendees.

 - Scabies can cause flaring or reactivation of eczema or psoriasis.